19

 • 3

 $\begingroup$ Firing the rockets momentarily (or for a short duration) changes the height of the opposite side of the orbit.
 Doing this again on the opposite side of the orbit completes the orbit change.
 This is the most common way for a spacecraft to change it's orbit.
 It's called a Hohmann transfer orbit.
-Search on that for more information. $\endgroup$ Oct 28, 2019 at 21:48
+Search on that for more information. $\endgroup$ Commented Oct 28, 2019 at 21:48

 • 44